scorsi/first-test-horilang/README.md

 module "test"               // The name of this module, must respect folders hierarchy

-// The imports keyword must be after module keyword and before everything else import "horilang.Integer" import "testA.A"            // We import A to be used in this file
+// The imports keyword must be after module keyword and before everything else import test.A               // We import A to be used in this file

 import {                    // You can import multiple modules
-    "testB.B"
+    test.C
-    "testC.C"
+    test.D
 }

-// You can create aliases
+// You can create import aliases (equivalent to the line below + standard import) import horilang.Integer as Integer

-typealias Integer = horilang.Integer
+// You can create typealias
 typealias A = testA.A

 // Private function which edit "left" value because it is a var not a val